2022 Summer Session

 Minors aged 13 to 17 have live-in counselors who wake them in the morning for breakfast, monitor their required practice time, chaperone them throughout the day and check them back into the dorms at 10pm curfew.

 There are many performance opportunities for students throughout the summer including weekly faculty studio and guest artist master classes.
-We present three public concerts every week on campus (as well as frequent off campus concerts) to showcase select students in solo and chamber music performances.
-Each student receives a weekly private lesson and chamber music coaching with a major faculty member.
-Students may schedule additional lessons with their teacher or their teacher’s assistant.
-An additional fee is required and arranged individually with the private teacher.
+We present three public concerts every week on campus (as well as frequent off-campus concerts) to showcase select students in solo and chamber music performances.
+Each student receives a weekly private lesson and chamber music coaching with an assigned faculty member.
+Students may schedule additional lessons with the teacher’s assistant (TA) or with their teacher.
+Extra lessons with the TA are $50 per lesson.
+Lessons with the private teacher are arranged individually.
 Observation is a powerful learning tool and the daily violin, viola, cello, piano and chamber music master classes are open to all students.

 Practice and Recreation

-Students practice 5 hours every day but still have time for recreation in the afternoons and evenings.
-We offer a soccer field, tennis court, badminton, books to read, board games, movie night, TV and Wi-Fi in the Main House, and several Ping-Pong tables on campus.
+Students practice 5 hours a day Monday through Friday and 4 hours on Saturday.
+There is plenty of time for recreation in the afternoons and evenings.
+We offer a soccer field, indoor recreation center, tennis court, badminton, books to read, board games, table tennis, pool table, movie night, TV and Wi-Fi in the Main House.
 Local shopping trips are provided throughout the week with more adventurous trips for hiking, water parks, movies, bowling, eating out, shopping and sightseeing offered on the weekends.
 Additional fees may apply.

 We understand that our students will have special needs when away from home.
 A note or small box from home with a favorite homemade treat is always a big hit when feeling homesick.
 Our staff is trained to offer immediate assistance when required.
 Helping students with musical questions, social issues or taking them to the nurse when not feeling well is all part of our care and concern for each student.
 Parents are notified when there are health concerns or disruptive behavior.
 Usually a talk with a parent will help the student refocus to be on track with their musical studies.
 A high degree of social maturity and professionalism is expected of each student.
 A strong willingness to work together, respect for the feelings of others and the motivation to practice 5 hours per day are necessary to achieve maximum results.